twishasaraiya/ToDo/README.md

 # ToDo

-Create a user-wise TODO list, where a user will be able to login, add/modify/mark as complete a task and log out.
-Final output expected is a git repository with access given to <insert-email-id> where the files are kept.
-E.g. Google Keep
+Create a user-wise TODO list, where a user can login, add/modify/mark as complete a task and log out

 #### Features
 - [x]	Register with username and password
 - [x] Login with username and password
 - [x]	Add / modify/ mark as complete a task
 - [x]	Log Out
+- [x]	Proper session maintenance
+- [x] Uses AJAX requests
+- [x]	Persistent data storage using mysql
+- [x] User can delete a task

 #### Future Work
 - [ ] Log data correctly using [debug](#)